 The site is open to the public.
-The park and nature trail are open daily, from dawn till dusk.
+The park and nature trail are open daily, from 8 am until dusk.

 Donations are accepted to help preserve and interpret the historic site.